Ruppyio/eslint-configs/packages/eslint-config-ruppy-react/README.md

 ### `ruppy-react`

 This is the default configs.
 It contains all [eslint rules][eslint-rules] without deprecated and removed rules.
-It support for linting ES6+ javascript.
+It support for linting ES2015/ES6 - ESNext javascript syntax with **assumption you have polyfill for ESNext** syntax.
 It enforce linting for react and JSX.

 ## Usage